sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 3. Ask.

-## Summary and more
+## Summary

-I had to wrap this post up at some point and I feel like this is it.
+I had to wrap this post up at some point and I feel that we are in a good place to do it.
+You have learned how to initialize a new Git repository, how to create commits, create branches, add remotes, push your code, merge other branches, create pull requests and more.
+You have also learned a few little tricks to prevent unexpected things from happening and how to deal with them when they do.
+Great work, and keep it up.

+## Posts to follow up

+There are a few topics mentioned in this post that will be explored further, including a shorter but a little more advanced second part on Git.

+1. How to pretend you know Git, Part 2 (in progress).
-1. Environments and how are they related to Git.
+2. Environments and how are they related to Git.
-2. Coding standards and how to enforce them.
+3. Coding standards and how to enforce them.
-3. The psychology of pull requests and how to find a way out when nobody likes your code.
+4. The psychology of pull requests and how to find a way out when nobody likes your code.
-4. How to keep the main history clean.
+5. Programmer's well being.

 ## Great Git sources to learn